 There is no question that we will have to reduce our consumption of non-replaceable fuels like oil, gas, and coal, and all the many different things that depend on burning these fuels in order to be manufactured.
 The only question is whether we will make this reduction voluntarily, and therefore in an orderly manner, or whether it will be forced upon us, in which case the necessary reduction in consumption will proceed in a chaotic and disorderly manner, thereby plunging us into a new Dark Age of humanity – which will be many, many times worse than the first Dark Age.

-The term “non-renewable fuels” is not entirely accurate, since the geological processes that created these fuels in the past are still occurring in the present day.
+The term “non-renewable fuels” is not entirely accurate, since the geological and biological processes that created these fuels in the past are still occurring in the present day.
 In other words, just as fossils continue to be formed presently, coal, oil, and natural gas are also being formed.
 However, the formation rates of these fuels are very greatly exceeded by the rates at which they are presently being extracted and burned.
-In addition, many human practices have reduced the rates at which these fuels are being formed.
+In addition, human practices have reduced the rates at which these fuels are being formed.

 Although it might be possible to create a nuclear-powered airplane, just as some countries have developed nuclear-powered submarines and aircraft carriers, such a flying mini-nuclear reactor would pose a grave danger if it were hijacked, crash in a populous area, or be shot down while in flight.
 Moreover, there is no government anywhere that would allow a privately owned company to own and operate such potentially dangerous planes.
 It is for these reasons that there are no commercial nuclear-powered ships or tankers, even though they could be built.